On this page:

 The studies were completed in October 2022.

-$7.5 million will be allocated for the delivery of energy backup systems in up to 24 towns.
-Community consultation will continue, seeking feedback on proposed sites and solutions for the energy backup systems.
-Preparation works will commence with AusNet Services and Beon, and installations will begin in 2023.
+$7.5 million was allocated for the delivery of energy backup systems across towns.
+Community consultation, seeking feedback on proposed sites and solutions for the energy backup systems, occurred during the program.
+Preparation works were commenced with AusNet Services and Beon, and installations have been completed in 24 towns.

 The MDI grant program funding supports statewide microgrid projects.
 These total over $27 million in value.